 All of this said, don’t be a slave to any diet.
 Don’t let me tell you how to eat!
 No seriously.
 Pay attention to your body.
-Go to a functional medicine doctor and get a full blood panel done to see if you have any vitamin or nutrient deficiencies in your body so you can eat the best diet for you.
+Go to a functional medicine doctor and get a full blood panel done to see if you have any vitamin or nutrient deficiencies so you can eat the best diet for your body.

 I think most people know that processed food, soda, and gooey desserts aren’t doing your mind and body any favors.
 Eating food in its most natural state is always going to give you fabulous fuel for your day.
 You just need to listen to the clues your body gives after eating.
 Be sure to be honest with yourself on what makes you feel good and what depletes you.